nguyenthai-duong/Deploying-RAG-on-Kubernetes-with-Jenkins-for-Legal-Document-Retrieval/README.md

     ghcr.io/huggingface/text-generation-inference:2.2.0 \
     --model-id Viet-Mistral/Vistral-7B-Chat
 ```
-After running the container, I expose the local web service to the internet via the [pagekite](https://pagekite.net/) service: `https://nthaiduong23.pagekite.me/`, however it only have quota traffic is 2555 MB and 1 month for try, so `pagekite` only use for experiment.
+After running the container, I expose the local web service to the internet via the [pagekite](https://pagekite.net/) service: `https://nthaiduong23.pagekite.me/`, Please note that the free version of `pagekite` has a traffic quota of 2555 MB and is available for only one month, so it is suitable only for experimental purposes.

 **How to get domain name using `pagekite`**

-You should create an acc emain clone and login in [pagekite](https://pagekite.net/)
+You should create an account email clone and login in to [pagekite](https://pagekite.net/)
 ![](images/7_llm1.png)
-After click link in email above, you edit secret, like: `12345`.
+After clicking the link in the verification email, set up your secret key, such as `12345`.
 ![](images/7_llm2.png)
 And edit `pagekite.rc` using:
 ```bash